Impact of Western Society On The Indian Culture

 1. Clothing:

 Western fashion trends have permeated Indian wardrobes, leading to a fusion of traditional attire and contemporary styles.
-The younger generation often opts for Western clothing, such as jeans, t-shirts, and dresses, alongside traditional garments like sarees and kurta-pajamas.
+The younger generation often opts for Western clothing, such as jeans, t-shirts, and dresses, alongside traditional garments like sarees, kurtas and shalwar kameez.
 This sartorial convergence reflects a dynamic interplay between cultural heritage and global fashion, redefining how individuals express their identities.

 2. Cuisine: